 Getting there: if you’re not driving the spa can arrange a private transfer from Chiusi Train Station — about 20 minutes away.

 Day spa: Yes, you can visit the pools at Fonteverde for the day, or arrange for a treatment.

 Located in the lovely Val d’Orcia, Bagno Vignoni is one of my favourite spas in Tuscany, mainly because of its casual low-key charm.
 Once a pilgrimage stop on the Canterbury to Rome route, the town of Bagno Vignoni has an eye-catching pool in the main square where pilgrims once bathed their feet, but which is not in use today.

 Another way to spa in Bagno Vignoni is to go luxe at the upscale Adler Thermae Spa and Resort.
-This 5-star Tuscan spa resort is popular with North American visitors.
+Popular with North American spa guests, Adler rivals Fonteverde for a luxury hot springs resort in Tuscany.
 Located just outside town, it looks divine.
-I’ve wandered in, but never stayed, though I’ve heard excellent things about it.
+I’ve wandered in, but never stayed, though I have a friend who has raved about it for years.

 Where is Bagno Vignoni?
 Bagno Vignoni is about 133 km from Florence in the province of Siena.

 Getting to Bagno Vignoni: Like most spas in Tuscany, driving is the easiest way to get there.
 By public transportation you can take a train to Buonconvento Station which is 22 km away.
 There is bus service from there.